 If you're shopping near the Rome pantheon, take your sweet time.
-There is a huge wealth of shops and boutiques, offering just about anything you are looking for, and things you didn't realize you were looking for!
+There is a huge wealth of shops and boutiques, offering just about anything you are looking for (a great option if you're looking for souvenirs and gifts), and things you didn't realize you were looking for!
 But you need to know where to look.

 The area around the pantheon is one of the oldest parts of Rome.
 The streets leading away from the pantheon are all small and windy, and you will find surprises at every corner.
 There's a perfect mix of classic and even very upscale shops, along with unusual and local boutiques.